tracking-exposed/facebook/API.md

 A parser is intended to extract a specific content from the HTML snippet.

-For example: a parser extracting the author info (name and facebook Id) is is different from a parser extracting the previwe image display, and they would have self explanatory names like 'imagePreview' and 'authorInfo'.
+*For example: a parser extracting the author info (name and userId) is is different from a parser extracting the previwe image display, and they would have self explanatory names like 'imagePreview' and 'authorInfo'.*

 The key is a string of 20 chars in base58, random bytes, and take name of `parserKey` in this specification.